nicobritos/SdS_TP1_2021Q1G02_Codigo/README.md

 ##### Optional

-* `-DparseVelocity`: If present the program will try to parse the velocity fieds in the dynamic file
+* `-DparseVelocity`: If present the program will try to parse the velocity fields in the dynamic file

 * `-Dperiodic`: If present the neighbors and distance will be calculated using a periodic function.
 Otherwise, they